 Finally, the Pearls.

 Read the first four parts to this series.
 Everyone wants to know how and why I teach Advanced Cardiac Life Support (ACLS) the way I do.
 I’ve been happy that my approach gets such positive response.
 My approach did not just “happen” – I’ve been teaching this stuff since 1980 in USA.
 If you go to my YouTube Channel you can see short clips of the students actually doing it.
+I made a playlist of various groups as well.
+They do the scenarios in Nepali language.

 While you are reading, click here and read about my second book.
 It’s a novel – not a scientific treatise.
 I used fiction as a vehicle for passing along the eternal truths of working in a Low Resource Setting. the plot is based on the twists and turns of a good Bollywood movie….Buy it.